himza25/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Task2: This task is about writing a function to multiply two integers.
-The function 'mul' takes two integers as arguments and returns the result of their multiplication.
+Task 3: This task is about writing a function to print numbers from 0 to 9, followed by a new line.
+The function 'print_numbers' does not take any arguments and does not return any value.
+It prints the numbers using the '_putchar' function.